 ML3: Librarians as Leaders for Media Literacy

-At Project Look Sharp (PLS), our mission has been to enhance student’s critical thinking and civic engagement through thoughtful and reflective decoding of all media messages.
-Never has this been more important than in the past few years as we watch fake news and media bias polarize the country and threaten the very essence of our democracy.
-For more than 25 years, we at PLS have been working with educators to develop ways to bring this work to all schools in New York State and beyond.
+At Project Look Sharp (PLS), our mission has been to enhance students’ critical thinking and civic engagement through thoughtful and reflective decoding of all media messages.
+Never has this been more important as media bias fuels polarization and AI promises to increase the Infodemic of fake news – threatening the very essence of our democracy.
+For more than 25 years, we at PLS have been working with educators to develop ways to bring habits of critical thinking to all students in New York State and beyond.

-What is ML3?
-In July 2021, PLS, a media literacy initiative of Ithaca College, received a 2-year grant from the Booth Ferris Foundation in partnership with the New York State School Library Systems Association (SLSA).
-The ML3 initiative – ML3: Librarians as Leaders for Media Literacy in New York Public Schools– aimed to scale up the work of PLS to enable the integration of critical thinking and media literacy in schools across New York State through the leadership of K-12 public school librarians.
-The plan was to train 18 school librarians to develop and test strategies for effective professional development, collate resources and create materials that will ultimately prepare all librarians in NY K-12 public schools to become building-based leaders in the integration of curriculum-driven, inquiry-based, Constructivist Media Decoding (CMD) in their schools.
-The grant also included funding for evaluation, documentation, and networking statewide for scalability.
+In July 2021, PLS, received a 2-year grant from the Booth Ferris Foundation in partnership with the New York State School Library Systems Association (SLSA). the ML3 Initiative aimed to scale up the work of PLS to enable the integration of critical thinking and media literacy in schools across New York State through the leadership of K-12 public school librarians.
+The pilot initiative selected 19 K-12 librarians, library system directors, and coordinators (from over 100 applicants) that reflected the diversity of schools and librarians across all regions of NY state.
+The ML3 librarians began their training (starting with 2-day workshops in the fall of 2022) to become leaders in the integration of curriculum-driven, inquiry-based, Constructivist Media Decoding (CMD) in their schools and regions.
+The grant also included funding for evaluation, documentation, outreach, and networking statewide for scalability.

-New free media decoding lessons created in collaboration with ML3 librarians including:
+- New curriculum-based media literacy lessons created by ML3 participants, including:

 - Discovering Ramadan – by Michele Coolbeth